angrybacon/doomsday-wiki/markdown/articles/2020/06/22/stacksonstacks.md

 Therapy is less favoured at the moment.
 It has a greater range of efficacy with a *higher ceiling* of potentially getting multiple hate pieces out of hand in one sweep but with a *lower floor* of failing to take anything at all.
-It does have on other advantage (if running {{Baleful Strix}} in the deck) that allows you to cast it multiple times thanks to the flashback clause.
-Nevilshute has recently been having great success running a 1:1:1 ratio of all three discard spells in his main deck for maximum flexibility.
+It does have one other advantage (if running {{Baleful Strix}} in the deck) that allows you to cast it multiple times thanks to the flashback clause.
+Nevilshute has recently been having great success running a 1:1:1 ratio of all three discard spells in their main deck for maximum flexibility.

 Targeted discard is a very effective protection method as it allows both the removal of at least one piece of opposing interaction from the opponent.
 Unlike